Home2Home Therapeutic Foster Care

-CFSS, Inc. provides Therapeutic Foster Care services (aka HCTC: Home Care Training for the Home Care Client) in the following counties:
+Therapeutic Foster Care services (aka HCTC: Home Care Training for the Home Care Client) are offered by CFSS in the following counties:

 At CFSS, the Therapeutic Foster Care program is known as Home2Home because we prioritize helping children and youth return to their home community after a time-limited placement in a therapeutic foster home.
 The goal of the placement is to form a connection between the Therapeutic Foster Parents and the child’s family so that shared parenting can occur, assisting in the development of the skills and supports necessary to transition home.
 Our Therapeutic Foster Parents play an important role by mentoring and coaching the child and family through this transition.
 CFSS offers competitive reimbursement and unparalleled supports.
 If this sounds like a role you would like to play, please contact us by completing the interest form.